Wedding of King Juan Carlos of Spain and Princess Sophia of Greece

 Embed from Getty Images

 Sophia was born in Psychiko, Greece, a suburb of Athens, on November 2, 1938.
 Sophia is the eldest child of Paul I, King of the Hellenes and his German-born wife, Frederica of Hanover.
-Sophia’s brother, the future Constantine II, was born in 1940.
+Sophia’s brother, the future King Constantine II, was born in 1940.
 Her sister Irene followed in 1943.
-Like the majority of the Greek royal family members, Sophia adhered to the Greek Orthodox faith.
+Sophia was brought up in the Greek Orthodox faith.

 Known within the family as Sophie, Sophia lived with her family in Egypt, Crete, and South Africa during World War II and the subsequent expulsion of the Greek monarchy from the country.
 The family returned to Greece in 1946.